StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 The template requires the following parameters:

 * **MainRegion** - The primary AWS region.
 This can be any region, as long as this region is the same for every template deployed within the AWS account.
 Global resources will be deployed in this region such as the IAM role and S3 bucket.
 Example: `us-east-1`.
-* **StsAccountId** - The 12-digit AWS account ID that is going to be monitored.
+* **StsAccountId** - The 12-digit AWS account ID to be monitored.
 This will be the AWS account that the IAM role can be assumed from, to perform actions on the target AWS account.
 Example: `0123456789012`.
 * **ExternalId** - A shared secret that the StackState Agent will present when assuming a role.
 Use the same value across all AWS accounts that the Agent is monitoring.
 Example: `uniquesecret!1`.
 * **IncludeOpenTelemetryTracing** - Default: `disabled`.
 Set to `enabled` to include the OpenTelemetry layer in your deployment.
 This is required to [retrieve OpenTelemetry traces from AWS Lambda scripts running NodeJS](/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md).
 * **Post fix** - Optional.
 Value to append to all resource names when deploying the stack multiple times in the same account.